-Prerequisites: MTH141 with a grade of "C" or better; MTH134/134H with a "C" or better and MTH133 with a "C" or better; or ACCUPLACER college level math score of 86 or higher within the past two years, COMPASS trigonometry score of 46 or higher within the past two years; or ACT math score of 27 or higher within the past two years plus either high school trigonometry or precalculus with a grade of "C" or better; and reading proficiency

-Calculus I covers limits, continuity, differentiation, and integration.
+- MTH141 completed with a "C" or better - MTH134/134H and MTH133 both completed with a "C" or better - Accuplacer: College Level Math 86+ within two years, - ACT Math 27+ within two years, plus high school trigonometry or precalculus completed with a "C" or better Calculus I covers limits, continuity, differentiation, and integration.
 A graphing calculator is required.
 Students may not apply both MTH161 and MTH180 toward graduation.
 Completion of MTH180 may count toward the mathematics requirement for the AA degree, however it is not a CORE42 MOTR course.
 (F,S,Su)